DanSimon/scalene/README.md

 over NIO for generalized TCP applications, but for now this is not a first-class goal of the project.

-Take a look at the included [benchmark example](benchmark/src/main/scala/Main.scala) to get an idea of what things will look like.

 _**Notice** : This project is just getting started!
 Missing lots of features and probably super buggy, maybe you can help with that?_

 Probably best to just start with some examples.
 The obligatory hello-world: